liamrosenfeld/EmuGator/README.md

   2. **Second Pass**: Generates the actual machine code.

 - The main function, `assemble`, handles the assembly string and coordinates the parsing passes.

-A lot of the assembler code is redundant since every supported instruction requires defining components like `opcode`, `funct3`, and `funct7` in structures.
-Although the codebase is long, it remains straightforward.

 ## Known Bugs
 - Users cannot continously run programs, they must step through the program by clock cycles.